 The seats are metal bleachers with no backing.
 It may be worth it to go all the way to the top of the stands so that you will have a back to your seat, but you will be a bit further from the action.

 Many of the fans do not even sit in the stands, but bring their own chair to sit along the chain link fence along the foul lines.
 This may offer a bit more interesting view than in the main grandstand.

-The stadium is located back in the woods, but is across from a thriving development.
-Arundel Mills Mall is very popular, so much that parking can be difficult at times.
-The addition of the Maryland LIve Casino adds to the popularity of the area.
+The stadium is located back in the woods but is across from a thriving development.
+Arundel Mills Mall is very popular, so much so that parking can be difficult at times.
+The addition of the Maryland Live Casino adds to the popularity of the area.
 Luckily, the casino has added a large parking garage to alleviate some parking problems.

-The fans at the stadium were clearly family and friends only.
-I would doubt there are ever many student fans in attendance, unless they know someone playing.
+The fans at the stadium are clearly family and friends only.
+I would doubt there are ever many student fans in attendance unless they know someone playing.
 The stadium is too far removed from their campus.

 The stadium did seem to draw a large group of fans from the opposing team.
 Once again, it was mostly family members and other friends, but the location near Arundel Mills may be a draw for these games.